-As in the case of many women's short shorts, the Adidas Women's Marathon 20 Shorts (retailer link (opens in new tab)) are best for the hot weather.
-I wouldn't recommend wearing them over compression tights since they haven't got any pockets or any other features that'd make them useful to wear over them.
+As in the case of many women's short shorts, the Adidas Women's Marathon 20 Shorts are best for the hot weather.
+I wouldn't recommend wearing them over compression tights since they haven't got any pockets or any other features that'd make them helpful to wear over them.

 The Adidas Women's Marathon 20 Shorts are not without features, though: they are equipped with a Climacool ventilation system and are highly breathable, which comes in handy if you run in hot weather.

-The Gore R7 2in1 running shorts (retailer link (opens in new tab)) were designed for warm weather.
-The R7 is lightweight, packable and provides ample amount of compression to your thighs.
+The Gore R7 2in1 running shorts were designed for warm weather.
+The R7 is lightweight, packable and provides ample compression to your thighs.
 Although these shorts sport a 10-inch inseam, due to the cut and the tailored fit, your strides won't feel restricted, and thanks to the flatlock seams, there is no sign of chafing either.

 Before you buy, make sure you check our Under Armour discount codes.